PeterBassett/Raytracer/README.md

 Recent improvements
 Multi axis SAH construction for my AABB BVH.
 Fixed Texture UV coordinate calculation.
 I had them each mirrored.
+Changed the lighting design to add more complex lighting.
+I'll have to change the file format to accomodate this more effectively.

 Examples
 * Refraction needs some work in this one